My Piano Set; “Love Potion No. 9;” COGNOSCENTI Potion No. 44.

 This discovery attuned my music theory antennae, and as I work through the rest of the song, the revelations are pouring in.
 For example, there’s an A# slide into a B that announces the chorus.
 This trick echoes the earlier slide, making the refrain all the more exciting.

 3. Speaking of potions, I have to tout San Francisco-based perfume sorcerer COGNOSCENTI for their Fire & Rain scent.
 A few years back, as part of a New Year’s Resolution to pay more attention to vanity, I ended up ordering some perfumes from this small company.
 If I remember correctly, I was looking for a fancier version of the hippie scent I liked from my rock & roll youth—carrot oil.
 Carrot, it turned out, wasn’t popular with the grown-up market.
-The search led me to COGNOSCENTI, one company that still seemed to understood.
+The search led me to COGNOSCENTI, one company that still seemed to understand.
 They had a magical scent: No. 19, warm carrot.

 I’m back on the vanity kick right now, and I returned to my trusted carrot-friendly small business.
 This time I chose No. 30, Hay Incense.